 "Because Adam wickedly became a sinner, and brought himself into a state of alienation from God, the doom was pronounced upon him, “Thou shall surely die.”

-released from the death incurred by his transgression; for “in Christ,” the Scriptures assure us, all shall again “be made alive.”
+Could this mean that he should suffer the punishment of eternal death?
+If so, Adam never could have been ‘released therefrom.
+But he is to be released from the death incurred by his transgression; for “in Christ,” the Scriptures assure us, all shall again “be made alive.”

-These two installments, then, “death spiritual” and death eternal,” utterly fail when brought to the test of the language in which the sentence is expressed:
+These two installments, then, “death spiritual” and “death eternal,” utterly fail when brought to the test of the language in which the sentence is expressed:

 one is not reasonable,